When Neil Young and Stephen Stills Paired for ‘Long May You Run’

 Everything changed when a record company deadline forced the former Byrd and former Hollie to leave Miami for Los Angeles and put the finishing touches on a Crosby & Nash record, Whistling Down the Wire.
 Annoyed at the departure, Stills and Young scrubbed the tapes clean of any contributions made by their bandmates and resolved to keep the album a Stills-Young release.
 It would end up being credited to the Stills-Young Band.
 Nash and Crosby initially swore off ever working with the other two again, although they quickly softened their opinions.

-Meanwhile, Stills and Young worked separately, bringing in their own songs to the sessions (five for Neil, four for Stephen) and singing lead on their own compositions.
+Stills and Young ended up working separately, bringing in their own songs to the sessions (five for Neil, four for Stephen) and singing lead on their own compositions.
 The pair were backed by Stills’ touring band and the two traded guitar licks – although not as fiery as some of Stills and Young’s previous guitar duels.
 The music was firmly planted in the rootsy rock familiar to CSNY fans, with some tinges of jazz but a whole lot less grit than Young’s solo work from the era.

 Regardless, the nostalgic “Long May You Run” remains a highlight in Young’s catalog and is a tune he sometimes trots out for big moments (such as the closing ceremony of the 2010 Vancouver Winter Olympics).
-The artist even got a little nostalgic himself when he selected it for inclusion on 1977’s Decade collection, and decided to restore Crosby and Nash’s original backing vocals on the track.
+Young even got a little nostalgic himself when he selected it for inclusion on 1977’s Decade collection, and decided to restore Crosby and Nash’s original backing vocals on the track.

-Stills led the band through the rest of the dates, leading up to the release of the album on Sept.
+Stills took over for the rest of the dates leading up to their album's release on Sept.
 10, 1976.
-The album was received warmly by the press and the public, who made it the first gold record for either member in a couple years.
+Long May You Run was received warmly by the press and the public, who made it the first gold record for either member in a couple years.
 Young and Stills would overcome the tension between them to record and perform together in the future, but never without other bandmates involved.